 Your users access the Imply UIs through the control plane, which serves as a proxy for Pivot.
 Administrators perform administration functions, create clusters, and apply updates from the Imply Manager in the control plane.

 Ingested data resides in the data plane, in this case, Amazon S3.
 Terms of the Amazon S3 Service Level Agreement apply to ingested data.

-If you want to maintain private control of both the data plane and control plane, you can use one of the self-hosted deployment options, or Imply Private.
-Imply Private provides distributions designed for easy installation and operation over Kubernetes, along with a binary distribution tar archive, which you can install and orchestrate using tools other than Kubernetes.
+If you want to maintain private control of both the data plane and control plane, you can use one of the self-hosted deployment options, or Imply Enterprise.
+Imply Enterprise provides distributions designed for easy installation and operation over Kubernetes, along with a binary distribution tar archive, which you can install and orchestrate using tools other than Kubernetes.

 There are several ways to deploy a self-hosted Imply cluster.
 In general, however, the installation is optimized for Kubernetes, with tools specifically to facilitate Kubernetes-based deployment.
 These tools are divided into these categories:

 - Basic: Imply provides a Helm chart for deployment.
 See Kubernetes for more information.